-One country in the world produces real grass fed beef that wins top marks for Nutrition, Sustainability and Animal Welfare.
+One country in the world produces real grass fed beef that wins top marks for Nutrition and Sustainability.
 What country are we talking about?
 New Zealand.
 Read on and find out how New Zealand Springvale Grass Fed Beef is different so you can make the healthiest, best choice for you, your family and the planet.

 New Zealand grass fed beef is often called ‘Nature’s Power Pack’.
 That’s because it’s packed full of nutrients our bodies crave most including zinc, iron, vitamins D, B and B12.
 And along with the essential vitamins and minerals, New Zealand grass fed beef is naturally leaner, has less saturated fat, fewer calories and higher levels of omega 3 fatty acids.
 To make an even stronger nutritional case, New Zealand Springvale Grass Fed Beef delivers a healthier omega 3 to omega 6 ratio and is higher in antioxidants, vitamin A and conjugated linoleic acids versus regular grain fed beef.

 Beef farming is often considered to be an environmentally unfriendly practice, but over here in New Zealand, we know a better, more natural way to raise livestock that is always striving to be sustainable and environmentally friendly.

 While the overall livestock numbers went down in New Zealand since 1990, we were able to maintain or increase the level of productivity.
 This has delivered major eco-efficiency benefits including a 21 percent reduction in nitrate leaching per kg of saleable product and improved greenhouse gas emissions.

 Reduced Carbon Emissions